MJDelas/Neural_DV_ATAC/NeuralDV_Rproject/footprinting_d5_d6_p0_M.md

   mutate(DayGate = factor(DayGate, levels = sorted.DayGate))
 ```

-# Correlation with gene expression
+## Correlation with gene expression

-Upload the lookup table and the gene expression matrix
+Out of the most variable scores, which ones have a motif that could bind
+them expressed in the same cell types?

 ``` r
 gene_2_clusterID_all <- gene_motifs_cluster %>% select("Cluster_ID","mouse_genename") %>% unique()